ThodorisBabo/ThodorisBabo/README.md

 I’m **Thodoris**, a 25-year-old Electrical & Computer Engineering graduate, currently based in Greece.

-Right now, I’m finishing my **military service** and actively **looking for job opportunities** to kick-start my career as a software / machine learning engineer.
+Right now, I’m finishing my **military service** and actively **looking for job opportunities** to kick-start and develop a career in data analysis, machine learning, and related data-centric roles

 ### These days I’m focused on: